 ONIONS:

 Red or brown/yellow onions.
 You can use shallots if you like.
-The onions add a ton of flavor especially when roasted.
+The onions add a ton of flavor, especially when roasted.

 RED BELL PEPPERS: